All Episodes

 And we didn't have paper big enough in this locked room we were in, so we had to put a lot of sheets together as I was tracing the shoreline of this island.

-respects, but that it happened to be a joint Soviet-French research installation.
+But it turned out not only was the contours really recognizable at that island in all respects, but that it happened to be a joint Soviet-French research installation.

-Well, how did they protest in writing to the President?
+Well, how did they protest in writing to the president?

-But you were that accurate.
+But you were that accurate?

 Well, I mean, you know, if you look at it, you can say 65% very easily.

-And more, actually.
+That's more, actually.

-That's been published in the public domain.
+That's been pumped in the public domain.

 Not only because of the remote viewing and the quality of it, but because of the repercussions and the impact it caused.

-Because you were that accurate that two foreign nations would actually respond to Washington.
+If you were that accurate that two foreign nations would actually respond to Washington.

-That was a spontaneous thing.
+That wasn't a spontaneous thing.

-You can call that spontaneous R.V.
+You didn't call that spontaneous RV.

 It was definitely 65% or more efficient.

-And do you know what the result was?
+And you know what the result was?

 What?